NoBrainerQuiz/web/README.md

 It's goal is to be:

 * **Simple**, it's easy to use & packed full of features
-* **Powerful**, Everything is in real-time, host unlimited quizzes for unlimted users.
+* **Powerful**, Everything is in real-time, host unlimited quizzes for unlimited users.
 * **Responsive**, a mobile focused UI optimised for touch devices, with an included dedicated mobile app!